raspberrypi/documentation/configuration/config-txt/overclocking.md

 # Overclocking options in config.txt

 **NOTE:** Setting any overclocking parameters to values other than those used by [raspi-config](../raspi-config.md#overclock) may set a permanent bit within the SoC, making it possible to detect that your Pi has been overclocked.
 The specific circumstances where the overclock bit is set are if `force_turbo` is set to `1` and any of the `over_voltage_*` options are set to a value > `0`.
-See the [blog post on Turbo Mode](https://www.raspberrypi.org/blog/introducing-turbo-mode-up-to-50-more-performance-for-free/) for more information. **Pi 4** overclocking options may be subject to change in the future.
+See the [blog post on Turbo Mode](https://www.raspberrypi.org/blog/introducing-turbo-mode-up-to-50-more-performance-for-free/) for more information.

 The kernel has a [CPUFreq](https://www.kernel.org/doc/html/latest/admin-guide/pm/cpufreq.html) driver with the "powersave" governor enabled by default, switched to "ondemand" during boot, when [raspi-config](../raspi-config.md) is installed.
 With "ondemand" governor, CPU frequency will vary with processor load.
 You can adjust the minimum values with the `*_min` config options or disable dynamic clocking by applying a static scaling governor ("powersave" or "performance") or with `force_turbo=1`.
 For more information [see this section of the documentation](../../hardware/raspberrypi/frequency-management.md).